-- To develop an ability to communicate information, arguments, ideas and analyses effectively, both orally and in writing
+- Develop an ability to communicate information, arguments, ideas and analyses effectively, both orally and in writing

-- To develop a critical approach to the contextualisation, presentation and evaluation of arguments and evidence with respect to relevant literature and perspectives
+- Develop a critical approach to the contextualisation, presentation and evaluation of arguments and evidence with respect to relevant literature and perspectives

-- To acquire advanced specialist knowledge in a particular area of study
+- Acquire advanced specialist knowledge in a particular area of study

-- To develop organisational, personal and research skills so as to ensure completion of a substantial piece of original advanced research in an acceptable period of time
+- Develop organisational, personal and research skills so as to ensure completion of a substantial piece of original advanced research in an acceptable period of time

-- To develop the capability to present and engage in debate about the ideas and conclusions of the research with the international community of scholars
+- Develop the capability to present and engage in debate about the ideas and conclusions of the research with the international community of scholars

 Further information about teaching staff, tutorial times, assessment details, reading lists and learning objectives is available in the PDF below.